Arkzeil/NYCU-2024-OSC-OSDI-/Lab2/README.md

 + As it turned out I already finished it in basic exercise 1 part, which are the modifications of ```boot.S``` and ```linker.ld```
 ### Advanced Exercise 2 - Devicetree
 + Background
++ dtb format
+    - Header
+    - Memory Reservation Block
+    > Each pair gives the physical address and size in bytes of a reserved memory region.
+These given regions shall not overlap
+    > each other.
+The list of reserved blocks shall be terminated with an entry where both address and size are equal to 0.
+Note
+    > that the address and size values are always 64-bit.
+On 32-bit CPUs the upper 32-bits of the value are ignored
+    > Each uint64_t in the memory reservation block, and thus the memory reservation block as a whole, shall be located at an 8-byte aligned offset from the beginning of the devicetree blob